-In the last two posts we discussed the VBT at length.
-We shall discuss its drawbacks and the hybridization theory in the next post.However, before proceeding to the hybridization theory , let us study the VSPER model first , which will help us understand the shape of the molecules explicitly.
+In the last two posts, we discussed the valence bond theory (VBT) at length.
+The VBT theory is not foolproof and we shall discuss its drawbacks shortly.
+However, before proceeding any further, let us first get to know the VSPER model, which helps us understand the shape of the molecules.

 Valence shell electron pair repulsion model (VSEPR)

-VSEPR model ((pronounced “vesper“) is a way proposed to explain shape of the molecules.According to this model, the valence electron pairs surrounding the atoms will orient themselves in such a way as to minimize electron-electron repulsion between them.
-Thus, it is these valence electron pairs that determines the geometry of the molecule.VSEPR is not a theory as such , it is just a way of predicting the shape of molecules.
+VSEPR model (pronounced “vesper“) is a way proposed to explain the shape of the molecules.
+According to this model, the valence electron pairs surrounding the atoms will orient themselves in such a way, as to minimize electron-electron repulsion between them.

-Bonding pair of electrons ⇒ electrons that are shared between the two atoms forming the bond.
+Bonding pair of electrons ⇒ electrons that are shared between the two atoms, forming the bond.

-e.g.- In methane (CH4) molecule, all electrons are bonding pair of electrons as they are shared between the two atoms , namely – Carbon (C) and Hydrogen (H).Whereas, in ammonia (NH3) molecule, there are two electrons which are not shared and they reside on nitrogen atom only.(We shall discuss why these lone pair of electrons are not shared, in a later post, when we study hybridization of orbitals).
+However, in the ammonia (NH3) molecule, there are two electrons that are not shared.
+They reside only on the nitrogen atom.
+These are the lone pair of electrons.
+(We shall discuss why these lone pairs of electrons are not shared, in a later post, when we study the hybridization of orbitals).

 The AXE method.

-A ⇒ Central atom.
+A ⇒ central atom.

-X ⇒ Bonding atom.
+X ⇒ bonding atom.

 E ⇒ # of lone pairs.